 |Jesus’s death made saints come out of the grave (Matt 27:52).
 His death gives us life.|

 Note: I don’t remember where I collected this stuff from.
 It’s old and taken from varied sources from the internet.
-Sorry, to the person whom I can’t name and thereby credit him of his labors, as I don’t remember the exact source.
-I am utmost thankful to God and through him to them who labored and made this freely available on the internet.
+Sorry, to the person whom I can’t name and thereby credit him of his labours, as I don’t remember the exact source.
+I am utmost thankful to God and through him to them who laboured and made this freely available on the internet.
 May God bless them.

-It is not a coincidence that there are so many similarities in lives of Elisha and Jesus.
-Therefore when we consider the larger framework of the entire life of Elisha, then it becomes perspicuous that events in his life were predestinated by God so that he might become a pointer to Jesus who was to come as the savior of mankind.
+It is not a coincidence that there are so many similarities in the lives of Elisha and Jesus.
+Therefore when we consider the larger framework of the entire life of Elisha, then it becomes perspicuous that events in his life were predestinated by God so that he might become a pointer to Jesus who was to come as the saviour of mankind.